isikyus/inevitable-cacophony/README.md

 	ruby -Ilib cacophony.rb --beat -e '| ! x X x |' | aplay

+You can also play polyrhythms where each component rhythm is simply | x x ... x |.
+(More complex rhythms are possible but you'll need to write out a full musical form to describe them.)

+	ruby -Ilib cacophony.rb --beat --polyrhythm 7:11 | aplay

 To generate a tune from a given form description (support is pretty limited so far):

 	ruby -Ilib cacophony.rb < form_description.txt | aplay